Harika-SVL/Shell-Scripting/notes.md

 * Balancing act between not too much but also too less explanation
 * Types :
-    * Verbosity in Comments : ensure your comments are punctual and smaller
+    * Verbosity in Comments : Ensure your comments are punctual and smaller
-    * Verbosity in Commands : ensure to use long variants in commands instead of single letter , e.g. ls --recursive instead of ls -R, where they both give same results and long variant is readable
+    * Verbosity in Commands : Ensure to use long variants in commands instead of single letter , e.g. ls --recursive instead of ls -R, where they both give same results and long variant is readable

     ![Alt text](shots/8.PNG)